Frequently asked questions

 Nursery opening times

 Nursery opening times are 8:00am - 5.45pm Monday - Friday, excluding public and Bank Holidays and the three working days between Christmas and New Year.
-Full day sessions are offered, although half day (4 hours) sessions are occasionally available upon request.
+Full day sessions are offered, although half day (4 to 5 hours) sessions are occasionally available upon request.

 We believe a nursery is only as good as it's team.
 We have a very dedicated team, several of whom have been with us for many years.
 We are proud of our very low staff turnover - it’s unusual.
 We continually receive extremely positive feedback from students on work placement and occasional visiting staff.